Mayweather, DJ Khaled settle over digital coin promotions

-Boxing legend Floyd Mayweather and music producer DJ Khaled have agreed to pay a total $750,000 to settle federal regulators' charges that they failed to disclose payments they received for promoting investments in digital-currency securities.
+Federal regulators said Thursday that boxing legend Floyd Mayweather and music producer DJ Khaled are paying a total $750,000 to settle charges they failed to disclose payments they received for promoting investments in digital-currency securities.

-The settlement of civil charges was announced Thursday by the Securities and Exchange Commission.
-The agency says they are its first cases involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs.
+The Securities and Exchange Commission said the cases are its first involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs.
+An ICO allows a startup to use the technology behind bitcoin, known as blockchain, to fund projects.

 Continue Reading Below